-There are loads of people out there that you could choose to be your mentor, your coach.
-So, how do you choose the right one that’ll compliment your work style and help you take your company to the next level?
+There are loads of people out there that you could choose to be your mentor and your coach.
+So, how do you choose the right one that’ll compliment your work style and help you take your business to the next level?

 Well, that’s the BILLION dollar question.

-Most of us want to be better leaders, more organized, productive, make more money, less stressed…the list goes on forever.
+Most of us want to be better leaders, more productive, learn better business skills , make more money, be less stressed…the list goes on forever.
 And most of us know that we’re not going to get there alone. (we give up too easily when no one is holding us accountable, let’s be real.)

 We need a guide and mentor to help us fulfill our potential – but we need the right one.

 We’ve put together a list of the things you need to look out for.
 Read to the end to find out how you can be mentored and coached by an experienced and award winning event planner and business leader….

 The 5 qualities you need to look out for when choosing your coach:

 Don’t take advice from someone who’s just working off theory.
 You want a coach who has faced similar challenges to yours.